tearust/gluon-docs/Design/Key_management_design.md

 Alice -> OldAliceGluonApp: Scan the QR code on New Phone screen, the nonce enter old phone.
 OldAliceGluonApp -> OldAliceGluonApp: Show the notice, let Alice fingerprint confirmation.
+OldAliceGluonApp -> GluonLayer2: Send hashed nonce, waiting for confirmation GluonLayer2 -> GluonLayer2: Verify hash of nonce.
+If match, Generate a temp AES key.
+GluonLayer2 -> OldAliceGluonApp: Confirm the hash matches.
+Including the AES key GluonLayer2 -> NewAliceGluonApp: Confirm pairing OK.
+Notification including the AES key.
-OldAliceGluonApp -> GluonLayer2: Send hashed nonce, waiting for confirmation GluonLayer2 -> OldAliceGluonApp: Confirm the hash matches OldAliceGluonApp -> Alice: Show P1's QR code and mnemonic phrases Alice -> NewAliceGluonApp: Using new phone to scan old phone's QR code.
+OldAliceGluonApp -> Alice: Show P1's QR code.
+The QR code is AES encrypted private key Alice -> NewAliceGluonApp: Using new phone to scan old phone's QR code.
+Decrypt the private key using AES key from GluonLayer2.
 NewAliceGluonApp -> NewAliceGluonApp: Store the P1 into secured place.
 NewAliceGluonApp -> GluonLayer2: Send notification of successful transfer.
 GluonLayer2 -> TeaLayer1: Replace OldAliceGluonApp's AppPubKey with NewAliceGluonApp's AppPubKey.
 From now on, only new app can communite with Gluon